 The Company is currently in discussions with a number of groups to raise capital.
-The Company plans to raise capital in the second half of 2015 which may be completed in a number of ways, including but not limited to, selling equity capital, a combination of strategic partnerships, debt finance, offtake financing, royalty financing and other capital markets alternatives.
-In regards to upcoming exploration, Kennecott and Talon are in the process of determining whether to implement a planned 2015 summer drilling program.
+The Company must raise capital in the second half of 2015, which may be completed in a number of ways, including but not limited to, selling equity capital, a combination of strategic partnerships, debt finance, offtake financing, royalty financing and other capital markets alternatives.
+Although the Company has been successful in raising additional funds to date, given the current economic climate, the ability to raise funds may not be possible.
+The Company has been pursuing capital raising options since early 2015 and, to date, has not been successful in closing a transaction.
+As such, there can be no assurance that adequate or sufficient funding will be available to the Company to meet the Company's commitments.
+Such uncertainty casts doubt on the Company's ability to continue as a going concern.